MahdiTheProgrammer/CUDA-C-/README.md

 # A Deep learning framework from scratch with CUDA/C++

 ## Features
-All of the following features support batch input which alongside with gpu acceleration, provides a descent speed.
+All of the following features support batch input which alongside with gpu acceleration, provides a descent performance.
   ### Layers:
   - Conv2d
   - Linear